arthur-hc/AHC-Store/README.md

 How run Typeorm CLI features:

 1. ➡️ search typeorm command in package.json.
-2. ➡️ use directly or yarn (or npm run) + typeorm -d src/config/db/data-source-cli.ts + command
+2. ➡️ use directly or yarn (or npm run) + typeorm + command
-3. ➡️ example: typeorm-ts-node-commonjs -d src/config/db/data-source-cli.ts migration:show
+3. ➡️ example: yarn typeorm migration:show

 To Do Features: